 I’m a workhorse by nature.
 I’ve been working since I was a teenager.
 So the idea of not having a full-time job is difficult for me to fathom.
 As a new stay-at-home mom, I suddenly found myself with a lot of spare time on my hands.
 I had a ton of creative energy and nowhere to channel it.

 An excess of creative energy is a dangerous thing for me because I really love to decorate.
 I’ve fully renovated two homes by myself, and I like nothing more than the challenge of transforming a room.
-But we were renters, so there was only so much I could do in terms of decorating our home.
+But we are renters, so there was only so much I could do in terms of decorating our home.

 All the while, I was still kicking around the idea of starting a jewelry business.
 And then we bumped into the first of the two income droughts that I mentioned earlier in this post.
 I realized then that I should have already launched my jewelry business.
 We relied too heavily on a single stream of income, and I wasn’t comfortable with that.
 Especially now that the kiddo was living with us.